The Rohingya refugee camps in Cox's Bazar, Bangladesh, have recorded their first cases of coronavirus.

 Children are at risk from the disease, but also from the disruption to health and education services, impacts on caregivers, and separation from family members.

 In times like these UNICEF is there, sending supplies and support to the most vulnerable children and their communities.
 But we need your support to continue to be there for the most vulnerable.

 We were one of the first humanitarian agencies on the ground, delivering vital supplies when the outbreak began in Wuhan, China.
 In our neighbouring countries like Vanuatu, we are ensuring children have access to safe water and sanitation to prevent a catastrophic outbreak.
 And, we're supporting healthcare systems already on the brink of devastation in Syria and Yemen to prepare for this public health emergency.

 We need your help to scale up our response to ensure we can continue to care for children and their communities no matter where they live.

-- Public health prevention & risk communication so accurate advice is available & to prevent the spread of the virus
+- Public health prevention & risk communication so accurate advice is available to prevent the spread of the virus,

 - Child protection & mental health services,